 When a business becomes aware of the need to reach a broader audience, planning and strategy becomes critical.
-After all, a person that enjoys a $65 bottle of bourbon whiskey typically is not the same person that buys an off brand bottle of spirits.
+After all, a person that enjoys a $65 bottle of bourbon whiskey typically is not the same person that buys an inexpensive or off-brand products.

 Branding Initiatives That Work and Scale

-- Who are your ideal buyers that you are trying to reach?
+- Who are the ideal buyers that you are trying to reach?

-- Do you have a brand voice that is easy for sales people to duplicate?
+- Do you have a brand voice that is easy for sales people to communicate on your behalf?

 - Does your brand messaging appeal to customers outside of your current market, or is it hyper local?

-Once you understand who you are targeting, it is time to crafted brand messaging (brand voice).
+Once you understand whom you are targeting, it is time to craft your brand messaging, or brand voice.
 With an appealing message catering towards a target audience, it is time to consider activation methods.

 Here are the current top digital strategies and methods that brands across the US use to reach their core audiences.
 These strategies, over time, can grow brand awareness and improve ROI.

 Social media sites like Facebook, Twitter, Instagram, YouTube, TikTok, and more have been around for years.
 Some, if not nearly all businesses have profiles and pages.
 Unfortunately, the majority of businesses and brands do not use these networks or platforms correctly.
 They leave thousands, if not millions, of impressions and potential customers on the table.